stamina/easyrider/README.md

 The PCB was created with CadSoft Eagle 6.x, you'll find the schematic and board layout (including all components) in the /eagle directory.
 The file /doc/info.txt also contains the [BOM] and some project notes.
 (Partly in Dutch)

+_UPDATE:_ EasyRider REV B (github repo: easyriderb) is a completely new, smaller and more advanced board (mostly SMD parts) which also contains a GPS and WiFi module for easy tracking and communicating with a mobile phone app.

 ![Board and Bike](https://github.com/stamina/easyrider/raw/master/doc/easyrider.jpg "Board and Bike")

 Functionality